uadyfmat/hci-course-testrunner/Requirements/Metrics Related to Quality Attributes.md

 It is for the same reason that it can be performed at any stage of program development to individually check the effectiveness of each task, independent of any other (for example, to test the effectiveness of a ready-made module without the need to wait for the program is complete).

-#### ***Activities Calendar***

-* Day 1: Preparation of the spreadsheet for the measurement process and recording of results.
-* Day 1: Select the RPs and ask about their schedule availability.
-* Day 1: The ET will establish the fixed times to carry out the tests of the task completion rate, in addition to communicating it to the RPs.
-* Day 2: The process of testing each of the tasks by ET is carried out, and each of the results obtained will be recorded by the ET.
-* Day 3: The effectiveness calculation is made (by means of the completion rate of each of the tasks) and the corresponding graphs resulting from each task.
-* Day 3: The results obtained and the identification of opportunities for improvement in the application are analyzed.

 #### ***Tools***

-* Computer equipment with Internet connection.
+* Computer equipment with internet connection.
-* Sheets.
+* Spreadsheets.

 #### ***Data Storage Media***

 * Spreadsheets with the sections of each task and the fulfillment of these by each test user together with the corresponding value of success or not (1 or 0, respectively), together with the completion rate of each task.
 * Sheets of paper with the same data mentioned above (optional in case you want to have a backup, or for simple convenience).

 #### ***Measurement Procedure***

-Step by step how the measurement will be carried out
+The step by step procedure for the measurement of the metric is detailed below:

-* The RPs that will test the system are defined.
+* The Test Subjects that will test the system are defined.
-* Once the data storage medium is ready and the date and time of the tests with the RPs have been set, they are asked to carry out each of the system activities:
+* Once the data storage medium is ready and the date and time of the tests with the Test Subjects have been set, they are asked to carry out each of the system activities:
   * Used one function in the application.
   * Search for specific news in the information section from a text provided by each of the PRs.
   * Filter the news by each of the different fields available.
   * Delete a saved activity.
-* At the time each activity is carried out by each RP member, a value of '1' will be assigned if the assigned task has been completed without the help of the ET, otherwise a '0' will be recorded. '.
+* At the time each activity is carried out by each Test Subject, a value of '1' will be assigned if the assigned task has been completed without the help of the Test Team, otherwise a '0' will be recorded.
 * Once the activity is finished, the sum of the values ​​obtained from each activity divided by the total number of users will be made in order to obtain the completion rate of each task, that is, the effectiveness.
 * Make the corresponding graphs of the percentage obtained for each task.
 * Analyze the results obtained, draw conclusions and identify opportunities for improvement.

+#### ***Activities Calendar***

+Prior to the application of usability tests, the testing team must have done the following activities:

+* Select the Test Subjects and ask them about their schedule availability.
+* The Test Team will set a date and time for the application of the test and will communicate the chosen date to the Test Subjects through Microsoft Teams, email or DM.

+The following activities will be carried out in chronological order for the application of the test:

+* Day 1: Preparation of the spreadsheet for the measurement process and recording of results.
+* Day 2: The process of testing each of the tasks by the Test Subject and the Test Team is carried out, and each of the results obtained will be recorded by the Test Team.
+* Day 3: The effectiveness calculation is made (by means of the completion rate of each of the tasks) and the corresponding graphs resulting from each task.
+* Day 3: The results obtained and the identification of opportunities for improvement in the application are analyzed.

 ---